shader-slang/shader-slang.github.io/community/code-quality.md

 **Follow Project Standards:** Adhere to the code style and conventions currently used in Slang.
 This includes formatting, naming conventions, and structural patterns.

 **Consistent Formatting:** Use spaces/tabs, line lengths, and other formatting elements as defined by the existing code.
-All code must be formatted with `clang-format` using the configuration in root directory.
+All code must be formatted with `clang-format` using the configuration in the root source directory.

 **Comments and Documentation:** Document all public methods, significant logic blocks, and any complex code in a clear, concise manner.
 Each comment should add value to the code and explain why something is done, not just what it does.